Banner by TheProtobabe

 This is a rare event, but there are times when certain incidents might cause Pokemon to flee from their natural area.
 In these cases, Trainers in the area these Pokemon flee to have the chance of encountering and capturing them if they are on a run in the Main RP.

 First, a major incident must happen in the Main RP.
-These last for 72 hours.
+These last until the incident is resolved.
 This may be a fire in the Botanic Gardens, a massive rockslide at Meteor Valley, or corruption of the pools at the Great Lakes.
 Only when the incident has been posted in the Incident Board thread may Pokemon flee from the affected area.
 Pokemon fleeing from an affected area can appear in any area adjacent to the one they live in (above, below, or to either side), but not areas diagonal from the one they live in.

 To determine if a Trainer will encounter any Displaced Pokemon, the Ranger will reroll all of a Trainer’s remaining encounters.
 They will first roll a number of 2-sided dice equal to the number of encounters remaining; 1’s will indicate that Pokemon of the Trainer’s original area (they area they chose to visit) will be encountered, while 2’s indicate that fleeing Pokemon will be encountered.
 From there, the Ranger will roll for Rank and individual Pokemon.
 If a new Trainer enters the Park during an incident, all of their encounters will be rolled this way.